Bricktech2000/Notes/notes/c.md

 > x != y; // well-defined behavior
 > ```

-the `,` [[operator]] evaluates its left operand, discards the result, then evaluates its right operand and returns that result
+the `,` [[operator]] evaluates its left operand, discards the result, then evaluates its right operand and returns that result. the left operand of the `,` operator is _sequenced before_ the right operand

 > **example** `f(a, (t=3, t+2), c);` is equivalent to `t = 3; f(a, t+2, c);`